Liquefy7822/hooikaizin-portfolio/content/pages/index.md

     colors: colors-f
     backgroundSize: full
     title: >-
-      Hey, I'm Kai Zin!I’m a scholar-athlete, leader and a bunch of other impressive titles and buzz words.
+      Hey, I'm Kai Zin!
+I’m a scholar-athlete, leader and a bunch of other impressive titles and buzz words.
     subtitle: >-
       This is my info—I’m sharing it all this with ya’ll to impress you with all